djcooke/compendium/collections/_pt_071_enemies/slander.md

     description: "large circle AoE with late telegraph on random player - move away from the spot you were at when it began casting"
     warning: pointblank
-notes:
-  - "Can only be slowed with Arm's Length if transfigured via Pomander of Witching since it doesn't normally do melee auto-attacks"
 ---